SRCF/docs/source/learn/tutorials/wordpress.rst

 2. It is advised to lock down WordPress’ admin panel at /wp-admin/ by putting that directory behind Raven authentication – see ``public_html/wordpress/wp-admin/.htaccess``.
 3. We also recommend you disable *Allow link notifications from other blogs (pingbacks and trackbacks)* on new posts, under ``Settings`` > ``Discussion`` in the admin panel.
 4. To ensure your site is as secure as possible, you should make sure the latest security patches are added by enabling automatic updates.
 See section below.
+5. Activate a spam filtering plugin like Akismet and a capatcha system like reCAPTCHA.
+Akismet is installed by default and just needs activiating.
+Go to ``.../wp-admin/plugins.php`` to install and activate plugins.
+6. You may optionaly want to modify your theme so that it no longer puts the Wordpress version into the html - this may help stop hackers finding that you installation is outdated but it does not protect against problems caused by the version you are using being compromised.

 7. Optional steps
 ~~~~~~~~~~~~~~~~~~